 What technologies can help reduce scrap rates?

-Key technologies for scrap reduction include intelligent video analytics platforms that provide continuous defect detection, automated visual inspection systems with machine learning capabilities, and digital twin technology for process optimization.
-Edge computing enables sub-second response times for immediate intervention.
-Predictive analytics can also significantly reduce defects.
-Integration capabilities with PLCs and existing manufacturing systems ensure smooth implementation.
-Contemporary platforms like Spot AI combine these technologies with features like Changeover SOP Adherence tracking and intelligent video search for comprehensive scrap reduction.
+Several technologies help reduce scrap rates by shifting the focus from detecting finished defects to monitoring in-line processes.
+Intelligent video analytics platforms use AI to identify deviations from standard operating procedures (SOPs) and other process inconsistencies that lead to quality issues.
+Edge computing enables low-latency response times for timely intervention.
+Integration capabilities with PLCs and existing manufacturing systems facilitate smooth implementation.
+Modern platforms like Spot AI contribute to these goals with features like Changeover SOP Adherence tracking and intelligent video search for detailed process analysis and scrap reduction.

 How do automated visual inspection systems work?